simmel-project/hardware/mechanical/evt1/README.md

 However, this concept serves a reasonable starting point for discussion and ideation about the Simmel hardware integration.

 STEP is a "neutral" 3D mechanical file interchange format.
+You may view and edit it with a program such as [FreeCAD](https://www.freecadweb.org/).
 The PDF file provides additional annotation about the function and role of the various elements in the design.